 No matter what ugly tortures he invented, the governor could not shake Theodosia's faith or make her beg for an end to the pain.
 He finally had her beheaded.

 Theodosia's parents were like many who love their children.
 They wanted her to be a good Christian, but wanted to spare her any suffering.
 Knowing that those in power hated Christianity, they had tried to dissuade her from declaring her faith in public and risking great trouble.

 After her martyrdom, they had a vision of their daughter dressed in bright, shining garments and holding a gleaming golden cross.
 Theodosia said to them, "Behold the glory of which you wanted to deprive me!"
 She said this, perhaps, not to rebuke them but to show them they need not lament the choice she had made.

 All parents can be tempted to urge their children not to speak out about their faith when doing so might be dangerous or isolating.
 On this same day, we remember another daughter whose parents had to accept that she would proclaim her faith, suffer, and experience extraordinary things: Mary, the Mother of God.

-Today is the feast day of the icon of the Theotokos called "Unfading Bloom."
-It shows the Mother of God and Christ surrounded by bright flowers, which represent Mary's ever-bright purity.
+The icon of the Theotokos called "Unfading Bloom" shows the Mother of God and Christ surrounded by bright flowers, which represent Mary's ever-bright purity.
 Theodosia, like Mary, chose to attend to God's will rather than the dictates of this world.
 She chose the unfading glory that so many saints find after suffering in the present world that is, every minute, fading away.